 PR100: The study will define pathways for Puerto Rico to reach its renewable energy goals (100% by 2050), ensure energy system resilience against extreme weather events, and improve energy justice.
 This multi-phased, integrated analysis includes eleven distinct tasks across six national laboratories.

 A year one progress update was provided on January 23 with a public webinar.
-The Puerto Rico Grid Modernization and Recovery Team, led by Agustín Carbó, will draw from the PR100 findings to coordinate federal funding streams and overcome impediments to infrastructure deployment.
+The Puerto Rico Grid Recovery and Modernization Team, led by Agustín Carbó, will draw from the PR100 findings to coordinate federal funding streams and overcome impediments to infrastructure deployment.

 Technical Assistance in Developing FEMA Proposals: DOE provides technical assistance to the Central Office for Recovery, Reconstruction and Resilience (COR3),the Puerto Rico Electric Power Authority (PREPA), and LUMA Energy (LUMA) in developing project applications for FEMA’s Hazard Mitigation Grant Program, which is used to provide protection to undamaged parts of a facility or to prevent or reduce damages caused by future disasters.
 For example, DOE helped design a renewable microgrid for the island municipalities of Vieques and Culebra with input from community leaders.
 DOE has also conducted reviews by technical experts of project applications relating to floating solar, hydropower modernization, and ocean thermal energy conversion.